germanger/twitter-soft-unfollow/README.md

 # twitter-soft-unfollow
 A chrome extension that lets you unfollow in a "soft" manner, without really unfollowing

+## Chromestore

+This project is in production in the Google Chromestore: https://chrome.google.com/webstore/detail/twitter-soft-unfollow/fneefkpfajhkoimlabgcbhpbpjppceke

 ## How it works

 - Unfollowed users are stored in chrome storage API